malhamdoosh/abseqPy/README.md

         - Click on "Download the package", extract the tarball
         - Follow the installation guide [here](http://fraenkel.mit.edu/TAMO/INSTALL)
         - When prompted to install databases, you can safely skip them.
 AbSeq **doesn't** require any of those
-    * [leeHom](https://github.com/grenaud/leeHom) any version is only required if `FLASh` and `PEAR` is not installed
+    * [FLASh](https://sourceforge.net/projects/flashpage/files/) v1.2.11 only required if `leeHom` and `PEAR` is not installed
-        - Follow the installation guide in their README
+        - Download and extract
-        - As mentioned earlier, leeHom uses `CMake` and `make` as their build tool.
+        - Execute `make` in root directory of FLASh
     * [PEAR](https://www.h-its.org/downloads/pear-academic/#release) any version is only required if `FLASh` and `leeHom` is not installed
         - Follow instructions on their website. __Be sure to read their license agreement before you download their software__.